Offering your cat to be used as a blood donor

 It is important not to rush into the decision to volunteer your cat to donate blood – you must be comfortable with what is going to happen, and confident that all the necessary precautions are being taken.
 Discuss everything with your vet, and ask them to explain anything you are unsure about.

-International Cat Care’s veterinary division (the International Society of Feline Medicine) has produced guidance for veterinary surgeons and veterinary nurses on blood transfusions.
+International Cat Care’s veterinary division (the International Society of Feline Medicine) has produced guidance for cat carers and owners on blood transfusions.
 If your vet has not already seen this, it may be a good idea to refer them to it: